St. Augustine Estate Planning Lawyer

 Our attorneys have 20 years of experience serving the community in the St. Augustine area, and we are proud to help families and individuals create legally enforceable and clear estate plans that carry out their wishes.
 Estate planning can be complicated, but we have the knowledge to help you with these delicate issues, allowing you to feel confident about the future.

-Goals for Estate Planning
+Goals For Estate Planning

 The primary goals for different individuals creating estate plans include:

-1. Protecting their assets and estate while they’re alive
+• Protecting their assets and estate while they’re alive

-2. Listing the distribution of their assets after death
+• Listing the distribution of their assets after death

-3. Providing benefits to their loved ones
+• Providing benefits to their loved ones

-5. Providing instructions and legal authority for their medical and financial care if they become incapacitated
+• Providing instructions and legal authority for their medical and financial care if they become incapacitated

-6. Limiting the impact that taxes and court costs have on estate benefits
+• Limiting the impact that taxes and court costs have on estate benefits

 Why Avoid Probate?

 Specific documents in an estate plan allow you to avoid the process of probate court.
 Probate is a time-consuming and expensive process that your family will have to endure if you die without a comprehensive estate plan.
 Probate administration will identify the assets in the estate, pay creditors, and divide assets among heirs based on a will or inheritance laws.
 This process could take months or years.
-Your family will not be able to benefit from your estate while it is in probate court, and a portion of the estate will be lost to federal estate taxes, court costs, and creditor claims.
-Probate is also a public affair, and your estate and benefits to your assets will become public record.

-By keeping most of your estate out of probate, you can limit the time and stress that your family is under while they are grieving your loss.
+By keeping most of your estate out of Probate, you can limit the time and stress that your family is under while they are grieving your loss.
 You can also ensure that they receive the most benefits possible from your estate.

-Creating an Estate Plan in St. Augustine
+Creating An Estate Plan In St. Augustine

 The specifics of an estate plan vary based on your needs, the size and requirements of your estate, and your wishes for asset protection and asset distribution.
 When you discuss your goals for your estate with an attorney, they can determine what documents fit your needs to help you pass on your estate.
 A comprehensive estate plan generally includes most of the following documents: